 One of the stops on our honeymoon was Thailand.
-We landed in Bangkok, spent a few days there and then headed up to Kanchanaburi.((originally published on June 18th, 2011, this post has been updated to contain nutritional information and contains affiliate links.)
+We landed in Bangkok, spent a few days there and then headed up to Kanchanaburi.(This post was originally published on June 18th, 2011.
+As an Amazon Affiliate, I earn commission on qualifying purchases.)

 Even though you may never have heard of Kanchanaburi, you’d know it at once, if I whistled the theme song from “Bridge on the River Kwai” which was filmed there and where the Allied POWs built the bridge for the Burma Railway.
 Both Spencer and I love history and we wanted to visit the bridge, the Thailand-Burma Railway Museum and War Cemetery.
 Of the 60,000 Allied POWs who worked on the railway, 16,000 died, mostly British, Australian and Dutch.
 Only 356 were Americans.